 Therefore we made a deliberate decision during the planning process to refine our funding model to make a deeper and more demonstrable impact in the lives of New Hampshire’s youngest children and their families.

 In order to realistically achieve this goal, the foundation’s board and staff decided that two of our five funding priorities, Increasing Access to Children’s Health and Dental Insurance Coverage and Preventing and Reducing Childhood Trauma, will no longer be included in our Responsive Call for Proposals.
-We will continue to fund these two priorities, however it will be by implementing a new directed grantmaking model.
+We will continue to fund these two priorities, however it will be by implementing a new strategic grantmaking model.

 What we hope to achieve

-The reason our board selected these two funding priorities for directed grantmaking is that it believes the foundation has a significant opportunity to build on existing partnerships (or create new ones) and momentum in these fields.
+The reason our board selected these two funding priorities for strategic grantmaking is that it believes the foundation has a significant opportunity to build on existing partnerships (or create new ones) and momentum in these fields.
 By elevating these priorities, the board hopes to accelerate the work to create real, systemic change.
 We understand that achieving this goal will require synergies that go well beyond our resources, but that the New Hampshire Children’s Health Foundation can be an important partner in these efforts.

-The board is aware that the addition of directed grantmaking to our portfolio may limit the number of organizations that benefit from the foundation’s available grant funds.
+The board is aware that the addition of strategic grantmaking to our portfolio may limit the number of organizations that benefit from the foundation’s available grant funds.
 At the same time, this move to direct funding will allow for stronger evaluation of New Hampshire Children’s Health Foundation grant awards, and, we believe, will more likely achieve systemic change that can improve access to coverage and reduce childhood trauma across New Hampshire.

 Responsive grantmaking continues